michellecchen/lightcurves/README.md

 [**KIC 892772**](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/DisplayOverview/nph-DisplayOverview?objname=KOI-1009&type=KEPLER_HOST) is a certified FP with a transit period of *5.09246539±4.39e-05* days.

-Its initial light curve without pixel optimization revealed little about the FP's disposition.
+Its initial light curve contains highly inconsistent amounts of photometric scatter with little to no transiting signs.
+So far, the FP disposition goes unchallenged.

 ![Initial light curve for KIC 892772](https://raw.githubusercontent.com/michellecchen/lightcurves/master/892772/892772-1.png)

-Despite KIC 892772's certified FP status, one cannot discount the possibility that the signal has been nonetheless contaminated by a nearby star.
-Here, it becomes important to plot the target pixel files.
+Despite KIC 892772's certified FP status, it would be procedurally sound to account for the possibility that the signal has been contaminated by a nearby star.
+Therefore, it is important to plot the target pixel files.

 ![Initial pixels](https://raw.githubusercontent.com/michellecchen/lightcurves/master/892772/892772-2.png)

 The preselected region of pixels lie in the upper-left quadrant.
-This is unideal; as indicated by the legend, the flux is highest in the centre quadrant.
-Upon reselecting the pixels, selecting those in the center, a distinct improvement is made:
+However, high flux from the central quadrant indicates chances of contamination.
+By reselecting the pixels to cover this central quadrant, one can investigate the source of interference.

 ![Optimal pixels](https://raw.githubusercontent.com/michellecchen/lightcurves/master/892772/892772-3.png)

-Upon "decontamination," or optimization, of pixel selection, the light curve can be rebuilt and cleaned.
+This produces the following light curve:

 ![Optimal lightcurve](https://raw.githubusercontent.com/michellecchen/lightcurves/master/892772/892772-4.png)

-This monotonically downward-sloping wave with low amplitude does not provide enough evidence for a planet signal.
-Therefore, the results from this finalized lightcurve are in agreement with the dispositioning of KIC 892772 as an FP.
+This monotonically downward-sloping wave with low amplitude similarly does not provide evidence for a planet signal.
+The results from these lightcurves are in agreement with the dispositioning of KIC 892772 as an FP.

 ### Case 2: Confirmed planet (low proper motion)